shumwaynate/AsciiGameGenerator/README.md

 All these properties are being saved in a structured and modular format, matching the revised object schema and maintaining backward compatibility with the rest of the editor.
 The context menu has been adapted to reflect each configurable property in its own row, with dropdowns, inputs, and checkboxes used as appropriate.
 Default states are false to prevent unintended behaviors, with exceptions made for properties that assume deletion after use (like giving items or currency).
 Systems for player inventory and currency creation are planned for upcoming phases, and these foundational structures ensure they will integrate smoothly.

 Next I would like to implement 2 new features but they will require many new features to start them.
 I would like to start by taking a step back, with this project I want it to range from a simple score count and/or timer based game, to a game just about solving a puzzle with no score or time features, ranging to an rpg type game with just the one character that might have score or time or player aspects (like damage or health) and/or currencies(maybe different types and multiple) and/or objects that a player can get( to be addeed to a player inventory and/or adjust player aspects/stats) and/or a full like inventory to hold items(allowing equipping removing and seeing currencies and such) and or some sort of persistent like toolbar(this would be in any scene where it is added and hold any stats or currencies that would be customizable in the editor).
 Now of all those things many things are implemented but the hardest is yet to come in terms of code.
 I would like to implement into the game state saving probably some sort of other item/dictionary to hold things that will be persisting through scenes.
 Next thought is I am thinking of splitting of the keybind creation out of the Property Box and making another 3rd seperate box that would handle creation if big game persisting objects/functionality.
 This would include keybind creation(other functionality based around specific keybinds to be added later), MAybe just a Enable RPG spot here that creates a rpg mechanics/incorporates them (maybe adding health, damage, a toolbar , and maybe a couple keybinds?), creating currencies and setting starting values(will discuss currencie organization/structuring later), creating objects(adjusting functionality/possible ascii images created to represent the objects may be implemented unsure), Enabling/creating a sort of toolbar(as per previous to hold and display some if not all player stats) and the making of a player inventory(maay include a coded inventory only, or maybe the creation of a inventory scene perhaps?
 Or maybe like the context menu a pop up menu like the context menu but it only will open in game time and cover all or most of the render area stopping all time for the game in render to reflect other game pause logic).
 These are things I am thinking to add.

+# Update: 5-26-2025

+After tinkering and adjusting the window of the game I have finished, for now, the export game to a folder functionality.
+This will allow the user to export the game to a folder with all the files needed to run the game in a browser.
+The idea of exporting the game into a standalone website folder—gameInsert—is central to making the AsciiGameGenerator practical and widely usable.
+By packaging the complete game into modular files (game_style.css, game_script.js, and game_embed.js), users can embed their creations into any existing HTML site with a single script tag.
+This approach eliminates dependency on the original editor or browser storage, ensuring the game runs independently and consistently.
+It also empowers creators to share, host, or publish their games anywhere on the web with minimal setup, making the editor not just a development tool but a full pipeline for deployment.

+Currently the export functionality sets the game on the bottom right of the website its added to, but this is adjustable in the game_style.css file.
+The game_embed.js file will handle the loading of the game and the game_script.js file will handle all the game logic and functionality.
+The game_style.css file will handle all the styling of the game and its elements.

+I will possible look into creating a UI for the settings website for adjusting the placement of the game in the website or if I want to make the game be draggable in the website.
+I may also look into making the game be able to be resized in the website, but this will take some time to implement and test.